nuxeo-sandbox/nuxeo-labs-okta/README.md

 <parameter name="userResolverClass">nuxeo.labs.okta.core.authentication.OktaUserResolver</parameter>
 ```

-A full Studio contribution example is provided in the "studio" folder.
+A full Studio contribution example is provided in the [studio](studio) folder.
+There is an icon included as well, add this to **Resources -> Images** in Studio Modeler.

+If you need help setting up Okta, please see [okta-setup.md](okta-setup/okta-setup.md).

 # Support